-Akagera National Park in the northeastern part of the country along the Tanzanian boarder and most wildlife in Rwanda are found in this park.
-Among the variety of animals in the park include; Giraffe, spotted hynas, Elephants, Zebras, Impala, and bush buck.
-The park hosts a variety of amazing animals that you can view while on game drive in the park
+Akagera National Park in the northeastern part of the country along the Tanzanian border and most wildlife in Rwanda are found in this park.
+Among the variety of animals in the park include; Giraffe, spotted hyenas, Elephants, Zebras, Impala, and bushbuck.
+The park hosts a variety of amazing animals that you can view while on a game drive in the park

-Camping around the Akagera lakes is an amazing experience and it’s a prologue to the wonders of African bush.
-Around the lakes, you enjoy crocodiles basking in the sun and birds like the fish eagles, sun birds, among others.
-Due to the high pressure from the people struggling for land after the 1994 genocide war in the country, the park decreased in side from over 2,500 km² to its current size.
-In spite of the fact that, most of the best savannah grazing land is found outside the park boundaries, what remains of Akagera is some of the most diverse and scenic landscape in Africa.
+Camping around the Akagera lakes is an amazing experience and it’s a prologue to the wonders of the African bush.
+Around the lakes, you enjoy crocodiles basking in the sun and birds like the fish eagles, sunbirds, among others.
+Due to the high pressure from the people struggling for land after the 1994 genocide war in the country, the park decreased inside from over 2,500 km² to its current size.
+In spite of the fact that most of the best savannah grazing land is found outside the park boundaries, what remains of Akagera is some of the most diverse and scenic landscapes in Africa.
 The number of wildlife in the Akagera National Park would be higher but because of bordering Tanzania, some animals cross to Serengeti National Park in Tanzania.

 Chimpanzee tracking is the main tourist activity done in the park.
-Chimpanzees live in the groups of 100 members composed of brothers, fathers, mothers and others. visiting them in their natural environment is among the most interesting and memorable experience tourist enjoy while on Rwanda safaris.
+Chimpanzees live in groups of 100 members composed of brothers, fathers, mothers, and others. visiting them in their natural environment is among the most interesting and memorable experience tourist enjoy while on Rwanda safaris.

 The park is located in a water catchment area, over 60% of it is found in water and most importantly it is the source of many of Africa’s great rivers.
 The park is also a home for a variety of bird species and stated to be the most important site for conservation and biodiversity in the country by birdlife international.
 The park is believed to be home to over 280 bird species and 25 of which are endemic.